VGC Softwareis creating graphic design and 2D animation software

 In exchange of your generosity, you get rewards based on your donation amount.
 It's basically like pre-ordering VGC at a discounted rate due to the additional risk you take.
 Any amount unlocks access to alpha versions (and upcoming beta versions), which we continuously release many times a month, so you can very closely follow the development.

-Starting at $3 per month, you get license keys for both VGC Illustration 1.0 and VGC Animation 1.0 (expected to be released in 2021), and higher amounts include software upgrades for up to 10 years!
+Starting at $3 per month, you get license keys for both VGC Illustration 1.0 and VGC Animation 1.0 (expected to be released in late 2021), and higher amounts include software upgrades for up to 10 years!

 Note that we prefer monthly donations over one-time donations, since they provide a more stable revenue stream, and they motivate us to keep working hard in order to retain your interest.
 You can cancel your monthly donations at any time, and still keep your rewards, no questions asked.
 Any amount or duration is highly appreciated: thanks a lot for being an early believer!